Recognizing the characteristics of eating disorders vs. disordered eating isn’t always simple.

 As opposed to disordered eating, eating disorders are mental illnesses with specific, narrow diagnostic criteria.
 There are 5 most common types of eating disorders, all with slightly different symptoms:

-2. BED (Binge eating disorder): BED is characterized by uncontrollably eating a large amount of food quickly, often accompanied by a feeling of guilt and shame.
+- BED (Binge eating disorder): BED is characterized by recurrent episodes of uncontrollably eating a large amount of food quickly with a sense of lack of control while eating, often accompanied by a feeling of guilt and shame.
 It’s the most common eating disorder in the US.

-3. Bulimia Nervosa: Bulimia is an eating disorder where someone binges (eats objectively large amounts of food) and then tries to get rid of the food through purging, which may look like vomiting, misuse of laxatives, diuretics, or excessive exercise.
+- Bulimia Nervosa: Bulimia is an eating disorder characterized by recurrent episodes of binge eating (eats objectively large amounts of food) and then recurrent episodes of purging to prevent weight gain, which may look like self induced vomiting, misuse of laxatives, diuretics, or excessive exercise.

-5. OSFED (Other Specified Feeding and Eating Disorder): OSFED is a more general term to describe eating disorders that don’t fit into other diagnoses.
-Some sub-categories of OSFED include purging disorder and night eating syndrome.
+- OSFED (Other Specified Feeding and Eating Disorder): OSFED is a more general term to describe eating disorders that don’t fit into other diagnoses.
+Some sub-categories of OSFED include atypical anorexia (meets all of the criteria of anorexia nervosa except for significant low body weight), purging disorder and night eating syndrome.

 Eating disorders and disordered eating both share many common behaviors, such as restricting food intake or ‘working off’ meals.
 This makes differentiating one from the other becomes that much more difficult—but it’s possible.
 Here’s how to identify both and discern one from the other.